 - Have panic attacks in the dental chair

 - Need to have a tooth or teeth removed

 - Need extensive cleaning or other dental work

 A brief consultation can help you understand what options are available and to determine whether this is the right choice for you.

 Dentists who use sedation have been thoroughly trained in how to safely administer the medications.
 While there is always a risk of a bad reaction the first time someone takes a medication, the risk of major problems from sedation in a dental office is extremely low.
 The American Dental Association recommends safe usage of sedation methods, and offers a set of guidelines for dentists who use these medications in their dental practices.

 However, it’s important to note that you may not be able to safely drive yourself home after you’ve been sedated at the dentist.
 Talk to your dentist if this is a concern.

 Want to Give Sedation Dentistry a Try?

 Let us show you how easy it is to relax at the dentist.
-We serve patients throughout the Loganville area, and we are eager to work with you.
-Call 770-450-2030 today to schedule your first consultation or contact us online.
+We are eager to work with you.
+Call 770-450-2030 today to schedule your first consultation with our Loganville dentist or contact us online.